Saturday, June 29, 2024

 ‘What?
 What?’

 ‘Dad, he drove into this bloke last night.
 He fucking killed him.
-He was at a BP service station.
+He was at the Balcatta BP.
 He saw this guy, he swerved and then he killed him.
 They say it was deliberate.’

 ‘Jesus fuck.
 Okay Matt.
 Let’s stop.
 We need to talk about this.’
 Jayden was putting on his indicator.